Jonah Heim Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective nine K/9, which ranks 12th in MLB.
+- The Mariners pitching staff is ninth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Mariners' 3.52 team ERA ranks sixth across all league pitching staffs.
+- The Mariners have a 3.38 team ERA that ranks fifth across all MLB pitching staffs.

-- Mariners pitchers combine to allow the second-fewest home runs in baseball (24 total, 0.7 per game).
+- Mariners pitchers combine to surrender the fewest home runs in baseball (24 total, 0.7 per game).

-- The Mariners will send Gilbert (1-1) out for his seventh start of the season.
-He is 1-1 with a 4.01 ERA and 40 strikeouts through 33 2/3 innings pitched.
+- Castillo (2-0) gets the starting nod for the Mariners in his eighth start of the season.
+He's put together a 2.38 ERA in 41 2/3 innings pitched, with 43 strikeouts.

-- The righty's last time out came on Thursday against the Oakland Athletics, when he went six innings, surrendering two earned runs while allowing three hits.
+- In his most recent outing on Saturday against the Houston Astros, the right-hander went seven innings, allowing four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.